Understanding baby cues, in particular your newborn’s cues or signals is something that should just come naturally, right?

 Infant probiotics may be worth a go; whereas there’s no evidence that gas drops help, probiotics are effective in reducing the crying times in gassy babies by improving the balance of good and bad bacteria (as concluded by The American Academy of Pediatrics in 2018).

-So look for probiotics which contain L. reuteri DSM 17938, such as BioGaia Probiotic Drops.)
+So look for probiotics which contain L. reuteri DSM 17938 (such as these BioGaia Probiotic Drops.)

-For more on trapped wind, abdominal discomfort and gas pains, and all the causes and solutions, be sure to check out the full gassy baby post here:
+For more on trapped wind, abdominal discomfort and gas pains, and all the causes and solutions, be sure to check out the full gassy baby post.